arzeroid/laravel-model-encryptable/README.md

 # Laravel Model Encryptable

-Laravel Model Encryptable is a trait for Laravel Model that automatically encrypt attributes when save and decrypt attributes when retrieve
+A simple trait to encrypt attributes before saving to the database and to decrypt attributes before using their values.

 # Installation